Intelligent-Silicon/AutoUnattend/windowsPE.md

 [Microsoft-Windows-Setup](Microsoft-Windows-Setup.md) Configuring the hard disk partitions and some settings for the installation process.

-[Microsoft-Windows-PnpCustomizationsWinPE](Microsoft-Windows-PnpCustomizationsWinPE.md) Configuring and installing drivers to be include in the windows driver store.
+[Microsoft-Windows-PnpCustomizationsWinPE](Microsoft-Windows-PnpCustomizationsWinPE.md) Configuring and installing drivers to be include in the windows driver store for the windows installation and windowsPE boot-critical drivers.